 Your Journey with Heritage

 A one week international experience comprised of sessions, workshops, and hands on cultural activities that provide an introduction to matters that currently impact women of the host country.
-The program also provides a space to begin the research and reflection of your cultural origin.
+The program also provides a space to begin the research and reflection of your cultural heritage.

 Participants will focus on addressing identity and its complexity while developing new ways to understand its importance in all settings.
 In addition, participants will also enhance their knowledge of professional development across borders including but not limited to: academic and professional language use, cultural history and its impact on women, global challenges faced by women and perspective of leadership.